acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 WHERE file.mtime >= date(today) - dur(1 week)
 ```

 I've been using Obsidian pretty deeply for about a year now.
-Recently, I got back into using the popular dataview plug-in for generating indexes of files for different projects.
-This of dataview as embedded SQL(ish) queries against your Obsidian file metadata.
+I finally have so much content that organizing it has become challenging so I've started using the popular dataview TODO:link plug-in for generating indexes of files for different projects.

-Using dataview helped me discover a little blogging hack for these weekly updates.
-I now have a file with query for all the files I've modified over the past week.
-This makes it really easy for me to see what I've been thinking about without needing to keep any additional notes!
+I now have a query for all the files I've modified over the past week without needing to keep any additional notes!
+This turned into a little blogging hack for these weekly updates.
+I

 ## New (To Me) Python Syntax